Asparkam - instructions for use. Overdose of asparkam is fatal

 Asparkam price

 The medication can be bought at any pharmacy in Moscow and the region.
-Judging by the reviews of consumers, the price for it is acceptable and low in comparison with similar drugs.
-The cost depends on the manufacturer of the drug, the form of its release, as well as on the place of sale.
+Judging by consumer reviews, its price is reasonable and low compared to similar medications.
+The cost depends on the manufacturer of the medicine, the form of its release, as well as the place of sale.
 Below is a table with the approximate price of tablets and injection solution in different pharmacies.

 Video

 Each element in the human body performs its own function.
 If you remove at least one of them, a serious failure will occur in all vital processes.
-When there is a loss of potassium, magnesium in the human body, it negatively affects the heart, metabolic processes and much more.
-Taking Asparkam indications for use, you will find out how this drug will affect the replenishment of important minerals.
-However, before using this medication, remember that without medical consultation self-medication is not worth it.
-All about this medication is below.
+When there is a loss of potassium and magnesium in the human body, this negatively affects the heart, metabolic processes and much more.
+By taking Asparkam's indications for use, you will find out how this medicine will affect the replenishment of important minerals.
+However, before using this drug, remember that without medical consultation You should not self-medicate.
+All about this medicine is below.

-Asparkam is not only the normalization of the content of potassium and magnesium in the body.
-The specified drug restores the balance of electrolytes, thanks to the aspartic acid contained in it (it transfers the ions necessary for full life through the cell membrane).
+Asparkam is not only a normalization of potassium and magnesium levels in the body.
+This drug restores the balance of electrolytes, thanks to the aspartic acid it contains (transfers ions necessary for full life activity through the cell membrane).
 Explore detailed information about the action of Asparkam and indications for use below.

-• Prescribed at a very low content of potassium, magnesium in the body.
-In such cases, convulsions may occur.
-It is urgent to take this drug and the convulsions will stop.
+• Prescribed for very low levels of potassium and magnesium in the body.
+In such cases, seizures may occur.
+It is urgent to take this drug and the seizures will stop.

-• Increased or decreased heart rate due to a lack or excess of potassium with magnesium in the body.
+• Increased or decreased heart rate due to a lack or excess of potassium and magnesium in the body.

 • Cardiac arrhythmia.

-• Prevention of diseases such as heart attack, heart failure or angina pectoris.
+• Preventing diseases such as heart attack, heart failure or angina.

-• Swelling of internal, external organs.
-If you combine the drug with "Furosemide", then it reduces the load on the heart, removes puffiness, reduces body weight.
+• Swelling of internal and external organs.
+If you combine the drug with Furosemide, it reduces the load on the heart, removes swelling, and reduces body weight.

-• Severe post-alcoholic syndrome.
-Alcohol greatly dehydrates the body, and Asparkam helps to restore metabolic processes, electrolyte balance.
+• Severe post-alcohol syndrome.
+Alcohol severely dehydrates the body, and Asparkam helps restore metabolic processes and electrolyte balance.

 Release form